wfrowell/pythumbnail/README.md

 - [ ] fix default profile picture sizing
 - [ ] Add drop shadow to SR star?
 - [ ] Compile to windows
+- [ ] Add multimode support
 - [ ] Videos rendering (https://github.com/Wieku/danser-go)
 - [ ] Create GUI

 ## NOT HAPPENING FOR A WHILE

-- parse .psd files to use as template :scp:
+- parse .psd or gimp files to use as template :scp:

 The .spec files are not necessary for runtime dw about them